Charge density wave surface reconstruction in a van der Waals layered material: Results

 \subsection{CDW surface reconstruction}

 The STM observations of a large gap in both the upper and lower terraces of single-layer steps \cite{wu2022} can be explained by the presence of a buried single layer.
-If a single CDW layer on the surface is covered by a CDW bilayer with {\it L} stacking interface (Fig.~5b), then the surface energy is lowered by 32 meV$/(\sqrt{13}\times\sqrt{13})$, making it comparable to the energy of a plain bilayer-terminated surface without a subsurface single layer (Fig.~5a).
-Although the buried single layer forms a 2D Mott insulator in the third layer with a peak-to-peak gap of 0.12 eV, the PDOS on the surface bilayer is almost indistinguishable from that of the plain bilayer-terminated surface, with a peak-to-peak gap of 0.25 eV.
-This indicates that STM measurements would observe the same large gap of 0.4 eV, with peaks at $\pm 0.2$ eV, on bilayer-terminated surfaces, regardless of the presence of a single CDW layer in the third layer.
-The STM observations can be explained as follows: when a single-layer step is created by cleaving an {\it AL}-stacked bulk, one of the two terraces becomes single-layer-terminated (Fig.~6a, upper panel).
-If the size of the single-layer-terminated terrace is large enough, the CDWs undergo spontaneous reconstruction, causing the single CDW layer in the first layer to move to the third layer (Fig.~6a, lower panel).
-The final stabilized step has bilayer termination on both terraces (refer to Fig.~S3, for the CDW reconstruction in two consecutive steps).
+If a single CDW layer on the surface is covered by a CDW bilayer with the {\it L} stacking interface (Fig.~5b), the surface energy is lowered by 21 meV$/(\sqrt{13}\times\sqrt{13})$, which brings it considerably close to the energy of a plain bilayer-terminated surface without a subsurface single layer (Fig.~5a).
+Interestingly, despite the single layer buried beneath the surface forming a 2D Mott insulator in the third layer, its top-layer PDOS is nearly identical to that of the plain bilayer-terminated surface, with both displaying a peak-to-peak gap of around 0.26 eV (Fig.~5b).
+This similarity indicates that STM measurements would observe a large gap of 0.4 eV with peaks at $\pm 0.2$ eV on bilayer-terminated surfaces, irrespective of the presence of a single CDW layer in the third layer.
+The STM observations can then be accounted for as follows (Fig.~6a): When an {\it AL}-stacked bulk is cleaved, resulting in a single-layer step, one of the two terraces is terminated with a single layer.
+If this unstable single-layer-terminated terrace expands enough to overcome boundary effects, a spontaneous reconstruction of the CDWs is triggered, causing the single CDW layer in the first layer to relocate to the third layer.
+The resulting stabilized surface step exhibits bilayer termination on both terraces, each yielding a large-gap spectrum (refer to Supplementary Fig.~3 for the CDW reconstruction in two consecutive steps).